 “BIMobject reduces the modeling time”

 There’s no doubt that Matteo Gianninoto is a devout BIM enthusiast.
-But in a time without trade shows and accelerated digitalization, professionals need a smooth way to pick the right BIM objects for their BIM projects.
+But in a time where digitalization in construction is becoming the new norm, professionals need a smooth way to pick the right BIM objects for their BIM projects.
 That’s where BIMobject enters the main stage.

 BIMobject offers a digital marketplace where manufacturers can connect with architecture, engineering, construction, and operation (AECO) professionals.
 The platform gives manufacturers a 24/7 365 way to reach architects and gives users – such as Matteo – free access to BIM objects as well as a direct line of communication with manufacturers.